apache/celeborn/docs/migration.md

     | `celeborn.metrics.worker.prometheus.host` | `celeborn.worker.http.host` |
     | `celeborn.metrics.worker.prometheus.port` | `celeborn.worker.http.port` |

-## Upgrading from 0.3.1 to 0.3.2

-- Since 0.3.2, Celeborn changed the default value of `celeborn.worker.monitor.disk.check.interval` from `60` to `30`.

 ## Upgrading from 0.3.0 to 0.3.1

 - Since 0.3.1, Celeborn changed the default value of `celeborn.worker.directMemoryRatioToResume` from `0.5` to `0.7`.